TrueeGritt/software-tester-portfolio/README.md

 __Manual testing__
   * can perform manual functional, system, integration, regression and usability testing of web applications
   * Creation of positive and negative test scenarios using boundary value analysis(BVA)

+__Mobile testing__
+  * can perform manual functional, system, integration, regression and usability testing of mobile applications using browserstack and scrypy.
+  * Creation of positive and negative test scenarios using boundary value analysis(BVA)

 __Automated testing__